-Often we foodie travellers miss the pubs, tearooms and restaurants that locals love as we whizz past.
-In this series of dispatches from around the globe we’ll be putting that right, celebrating culinary heroes worth making a detour to.
-Next on our global food trip is Exmoor.
-Below you’ll find 10 great places to eat and drink in this beautiful region – plus five of its best pubs.
+Foodie travellers often miss out on the pubs, tea rooms and restaurants so loved by locals.
+In this series of dispatches from around the globe, we’ll be putting that right by celebrating culinary heroes worth making a detour for.
+Next on our global food trip: Exmoor.
+Below you’ll find great places to eat and drink in and around this beautiful region – plus its best pubs.

 Porlock Bay Oysters